emoon/minifb/README.md

 cmake --build build-web
 ```

-On Windows you cannot use Visual C++.
+On Windows, you can't use Visual Studio's default CMake generator because Emscripten uses its own toolchain based on a modified version of Clang.
+Instead, you need to generate MinGW-compatible makefiles.
 If you have MinGW installed:

 ```sh
 cmake -DCMAKE_TOOLCHAIN_FILE=C:\Path\to\emsdk\<version>\upstream\emscripten\cmake\Modules\Platform\Emscripten.cmake -G "MinGW Makefiles" -B build-web .